 These are indeed stressful and unpredictable times.
 Visiting friends and family is out.
 We can’t go out to catch a movie or enjoy a nice meal.
 Aside from the occasional trip to the grocery, we’re pretty much homebound.
-One thing that can bring a semblance of sanity is creating and sticking to a routine.
+One thing that can bring a semblance of sanity is creating and sticking to a healthy daily routine.

 Benefits of Creating a Routine

 Routines don’t have to be, well, routine.
 They can be fun.
 In fact, creating and sticking to routines offers health benefits that include:

 - Reduced stress levels.
 No routines can leave you overwhelmed with worry about when you can get everything you need done.
 Creating a routine makes it easier to accomplish your tasks and leaves more time for you to relax, which reduces stress.

 - Better sleep.
 When you’re not staying awake worrying about what didn’t accomplish, you sleep better, which makes you feel more refreshed.